Lustre (mineralogy): Asterism

 Asterism is the display of a star-shaped luminous area.
 It is seen in some sapphires and rubies, where it is caused by impurities of rutile.
 It can also occur in garnet, diopside and spinel.

 Aventurescence

 Aventurescence (or aventurization) is a reflectance effect like that of glitter.
 It arises from minute, preferentially oriented mineral platelets within the material.
 These platelets are so numerous that they also influence the material's body colour.
 In aventurine quartz, chrome-bearing fuchsite makes for a green stone and various iron oxides make for a red stone.

 Chatoyancy

 Chatoyant minerals display luminous bands, which appear to move as the specimen is rotated.
-Such minerals are composed of parallel fibers (or contain fibrous voids or inclusions), which reflect light into a direction perpendicular to their orientation, thus forming narrow bands of light.
+Such minerals are composed of parallel fibres (or contain fibrous voids or inclusions), which reflect light into a direction perpendicular to their orientation, thus forming narrow bands of light.
 The most famous examples are tiger's eye and cymophane, but the effect may also occur in other minerals such as aquamarine, moonstone and tourmaline.